erikpoole/Asteroids/README.md

 ##What This Is:

-A simplified remake of the classic game Asteroids using the (https://www.google.com "Google's Homepage")
+A simplified remake of the classic game Asteroids using [SFML](https://www.sfml-dev.org/ "SFML")

 ![Alt text](readmeImages/asteroidImage2.png?raw=true "Asteroids")